 This past Sunday, January 19, I preached a sermon based on the first portion of what's known as The Shema, from Deuteronomy 6.
 A video archive of all of Faith's worship services can be found on the church website, but I'm also embedding Sunday's service here.

 (I encourage you to watch the entire service, but my sermon from Sunday begins at the 26:38 mark.
-I also encourage you to tune in for our livestream services, every Sunday at 9:30a or 11:00a!)
+I also encourage you to tune in for our livestream services, every Sunday at 9:30a or 11:00a!) |

-AuthorI'm a husband, a father, a news junkie, a theatre enthusiast, an amateur foodie, a wannabe barista, and an ordained pastor in the Presbyterian Church (USA) currently serving as Associate Pastor of Faith Presbyterian Church in Cape Coral, FL.
-Links&BlogrollCategories
+AuthorI'm a husband, father, news junkie, theatre lover, enneagram enthusiast, bi advocate, amateur foodie, wannabe barista, and an ordained pastor in the Presbyterian Church (USA).
+LocationBoise, Idaho

 All